SDG12 - Responsible Consumption and Production

 – Adam Rutherford

-We have entered a new ‘age of eating’ where most of our calories come from a novel set of substances called Ultra-Processed Food, products which are industrially processed and designed and marketed to be addictive.
-But do we understand what it’s doing to our bodies?
+We have entered a new ‘age of eating’ in which most of our calories come from a novel set of substances called Ultra-Processed Food.
+These products are industrially processed, designed, and marketed to be addictive.
+But do we understand what they’re doing to our bodies?

-Ultra-Processed People exposes why we’ve lost an understanding of how weight gain really works, why UPF should be looked at as an addictive substance, and why none of it is your fault.
+Ultra-Processed People exposes why we’ve lost an understanding of how weight gain works, why UPF should be looked at as an addictive substance, and why none of it is your fault.
 We have the right to know what we’re eating and the right to good, affordable food.
-So eat along with Chris as you read; you may find, as he did, that the foods you’ve previously felt addicted to become less and less appealing.
+So eat along with Chris as you read; as he did, you may find that the foods you’ve previously felt addicted to become less and less appealing.

 The harsh reality of ultra-processed food – with Chris Van Tulleken